[Intro to SEO: Part 2] How to do your own SEO Keyword Research

 Step 3: ANALYSE AND NARROW DOWN YOUR KEYWORD LIST

 At this point you probably have a spreadsheet with an enormous list of words and phrases.
+This is often the point where people decide to get support.
+Not because SEO doesn’t work, but because turning all this data into a clear, actionable strategy takes experience.
 Now we want to analyse the keywords and select the ones we’re going to focus on for your website.

 We do this by looking at: